See the Series Introduction for Just Tao It, Part IHERE

 I had also let go too soon of difficult conversations, necessary accountability, positions that needed holding, and effort that was just beginning to matter.

-Lao Tzu points to this in Chapter 12 of the Tao Te Ching.
+Chapter 12 of the Tao Te Ching gets right to the point.
 Too many colors and we lose our ability to see.
 Too many sounds and we stop hearing.
 Too many flavors and we lose the ability to taste.
 Too much doing and we lose our sense of being.

 At some point, more stops adding and starts taking away.